saqc/SaQC/docs/cookbooks/DriftDetection.rst

    >>> import saqc
    >>> qc = saqc.SaQC(data)

-The changes we observe in the data seem to develop in temporal spans of months, so we go for ``"1M"`` as value for the ``window`` parameter.
-We identified the majority group as the group containing three variables, whereby 2 variables seem to be scattered away, so that we can leave the ``frac`` value at its default ``.5`` level.
+The changes we observe in the data seem to develop significantly only in temporal spans over a month, so we go for ``"1M"`` as value for the
+``window`` parameter.
+We identified the majority group as a group containing three variables, whereby two variables seem to be scattered away, so that we can leave the ``frac`` value at its default ``.5`` level.
 The majority group seems on average not to be spread out more than 3 or 4 degrees.
 So, for the ``spread`` value we go for ``3``.
 This can be interpreted as follows, for every member of a group, there is another member that